opencog/asmoses/doc/as-moses/distributed-as-moses.md

 space.
 Optimizing a deme consists of searching that subregion for programs that maximize a given fitness function.
-Optimizing multiple demes is embarrassingly parallel, i.e. each deme can be created and optimized in isolation w.r.t. the other demes.
+Optimizing multiple demes is embarrassingly parallel, i.e. each deme can be created and optimized almost in isolation w.r.t. the other demes (assuming they do explore relatively disjoint subregions).

 Once a deme has been optimized (searched till some criteria are met) its most promising candidates are sent to the *meta-population*.
 The meta-population is a population of programs that can be used to spawn more demes.
-For that the selected program is turned into a template, called an exemplar, where some parts of it can be mutated.
-The set of all possible mutations of that exemplar defines the program subregion of the deme.
+For that a selected program is turned into a template, called an exemplar, where some parts of it can be mutated.
+The set of all possible mutations of that exemplar defines the program region of the deme.

 With MOSES being ported to the AtomSpace, programs will soon be represented as atoms.
-Each deme thus far explored will be stored in an AtomSpace and the meta-population will be an AtomSpace too.
+Each deme thus far explored will be stored in its own AtomSpace and the meta-population will be an AtomSpace too.

-On top of the programs candidate the fitness function (including for instance associated data, in the case of data fitting) will have to be copied to each deme so MOSES can evaluate each candidate.
+On top of the program candidates, the fitness function (including for instance associated data, in the case of data fitting) will have to be copied to each deme so MOSES can evaluate each candidate.

-So we would have a centralized architecture with a central master AtomSpace containing the meta-population, and peripheral slave AtomSpaces containing demes being optimized.
-That is not necessarily ideal but it's a start.
+So we would start with a centralized architecture with a master AtomSpace containing the meta-population, and peripheral slave AtomSpaces containing demes being optimized.
+Then eventually move towards a more hierarchical architecture to avoid a bottleneck on the master.

 MOSES actually already supports such centralized distributed architecture built around MPI.
 However no AtomSpace is currently used, not yet.
-Program candidates are coded in MOSES' home-brewed language called Combo, and are being exchanged back and forth between master and slaves by being concerted into strings.
-This only happens at the creation and destruction of a deme.
-At the creation the examplar is communicated to the slave, and at destruction promising candidates are communicated back to the master.
+Program candidates are coded in MOSES' home-brewed language called Combo, and are being exchanged back and forth between master and slaves as strings.
+These exchanges though only happen at the creation and destruction of a deme.
+At the creation the examplar is sent to a slave, and at destruction promising candidates are sent back to the master.
+Communications happening during deme optimization could be useful in principle but can probably be ignored for the time being.

 Input Data
 ----------